osrg/gobgp/docs/sources/getting-started.md

 10.0.255.2 65002 00:00:14 Establ      |          5        2        2
 ```

-Want to the details of a particular peer?
+Want to see the details of a particular peer?

 ```bash
 $ gobgp neighbor 10.0.255.1